 The fluorescent dye shows up easily wearing the yellow glasses.
 Sometimes the results will yield something you do not want to find.
 For example, the last time I used the fluorescent dye system I didn't see any leaks in the engine compartment.

 However, when I examined the

 evaporator case inside the passenger cabin, the fluorescent dye formed a

 large puddle at the bottom of it.
 This meant the evaporator itself

 The Freon leak sealer works best when you have low side system leaks.
 And if you happen to have a small leak from an O-ring on the low side this stuff works well.
 If you have a leak on the high-pressure side chances are this sealer will not work for you.

-Although if the leak is small enough and from an O-ring on the high side there is a 50-50 chance that the Freon stop leak will help.
+Although if the leak is small enough and from an O-ring on the high side there is a 50-50 chance the stop leak will help.
 And when I say help, I mean that it will even slow the leak down further but it will most likely still leak.
-The most common scenario from using an air conditioner leak sealer is that the system will still leak but may only need to be charged once a year.
+The most common scenario from using an air conditioner leak sealer is systems will still leak but may only need to be charged once a year.

 a vacuum on the system to remove any moisture after the repairs are